bachelor-2014/report/v2/logging.md

 We have broken the different types of data we want to log into 4 categories, all important to get a total view of an experiment:

-- Viable image data such as single images and video
+- Visible image data such as single images and video
 - Computer vision related data, droplet speed etc.
 - Physical behaviour on the robot, such as movement of the xy axis and servo motors.